organicmaps/organicmaps.github.io/content/faq/map.md

 <img src="/images/faq/faq-map-legend.jpg" width="400px"/>

-Use long tap on unknown object to get it's type and name.
+Use long tap on any object to get it's type and name.
-You will see road type or forest kind in lower panel.
+You can find road type or forest kind in the bottom panel.
-By the way you use search to find all objects of such kind.
+By the way you search objects by type also.

 ### How to maximize map?

 Perform single tap on empty space to hide app interface and get fullscreen map.
 Tap on the map again to get UI back.

-### What gestures OrganicMaps supports?
+### What gestures does OrganicMaps support?

 (On iOS and iPadOS) Tap and hold on zoom buttons then drag up or down to zoom.